-I am available on evenings and weekends.
+I am available on evenings and Saturdays.
 As a contract web developer at the Federal Aviation Administration, I am usually not available for correspondence during normal business hours.

 My preferred method of communication is email, as it provides an unambiguous record of correspondence.

 Work items are completed in the order in which they are received.
 When sending work items, it is always helpful to include a link to the page/section needing attention.

 Timekeeping and invoicing

 Time is kept in small increments, with a 15-minute minimum for any task or group of tasks.
 I stand behind my work; any mistakes will be corrected at no charge.